eclipse-archived/ceylon-lang.org/documentation/1.0/reference/interoperability/ceylon-from-java.md

 #### Calling a Ceylon method with default parameter values

 Ceylon methods can have default parameter values.
-If you want to call a method with default parameter values, you need to know where to fetch the default values from.
+There will be an overloaded method for each defaulted parameter.

-The following Ceylon code:
+For example suppose you have the following Ceylon class:

     shared class Foo() {
         shared void foo(Integer n = 5, Integer m = n + 1) {}
     }

-Can be invoked in Java using the following code:
+Then in Java you can invoke `Foo.foo()` in three ways:

 <!-- lang: java -->
     Foo f = new Foo();
-    long n = Foo.Foo$impl.foo$n(f);
+    f.foo(6, 88);
-    // Note that default parameter values may use previous parameter values long m = Foo.Foo$impl.foo$m(f, n);
+    f.foo(6); // use the default m
-    f.foo(n, m);
+    f.foo();  // use the default n and m

 ### Methods and initialisers with varargs

 Method and initialisers can have varargs, which are represented in the resulting Java code as a `Iterable<? extends T>` parameter.
+There will be an overloaded method if you want to use the sequenced parameter's default value (an empty `Iterable` by default)

 If you wish to invoke a Ceylon method or initialiser that supports varargs you need to use the following idiom: